alexwu1009/Taiwan_Stock/README.md

 # Taiwan_Stock
-Efficient method to immediately get  how to make a tidy form and picture, never miss message.
+Efficient method to immediately get a tidy form and picture, never miss message.